lbourne7/INST326-Final-Project/README.md

 ### File purpose
 - Finale Project.py : The code file used to run our current game in terminal
+- Following files:
+            Indiviual files for each team members contributed code used to organize the code before compiling it all into the finale code of the project.

 ### How to Run Program
+-

 ### How to use Program